Great-aunt Ella's Treasures

 By Colleen Messina

 1 Erica lazily lounged in bed and breathed in the delicious smell of clover wafting through her open window.
 Her mother had already called her once, but Erica loved the luxury of sleeping late on summer days.
-She knew she should strive for a more disciplined schedule...starting tomorrow.
+She promised herself she would start getting up earlier...starting tomorrow.

 2 "Erica Magdalena, GET UP!
-Remember, you have to visit Great Aunt Ella," called her mom.
+Remember, you have to visit Great-aunt Ella," called her mom.
 Her mother's voice sounded dissonant.
-Erica was averse to her old-fashioned middle name and felt disgusted when her mother used it.
+Erica disliked her old-fashioned middle name and cringed whenever her mother used it.

-3 Erica felt that visiting Great Aunt Ella would be a trial.
-Ella looked like a sweet woman, but sometimes she was a vixen.
-She wore her silvery hair pulled back in a modest bun, and her wire-rimmed glasses were perched demurely on the end of a nose as rough and rosy as a partially ripe strawberry.
-However, sweet Great Aunt Ella usually launched into a pugnacious discourse about modern fashion when she saw Erica's tight blue jeans and spaghetti-strap tops.
-Erica tried to conduct herself respectfully, but it took time for her bruised feelings to subside after Ella's criticism.
+3 Erica felt that visiting Great-aunt Ella would be a trial.
+Ella looked like a sweet woman, her sometimes she was not sweet at all.
+Great-aunt Ella usually launched into a sermon about modern fashion when she saw Erica's tight blue jeans and spaghetti-strap tops.
+Erica tried to conduct herself respectfully, but it took time for her bruised feelings to stop throbbing after Ella's criticism.

 8 "Mom, I'm ready!
 It's only 9:52," said Erica.